OCram85/Blog/content/posts/psmodulebase/index.md

 ## 💭 Final Thoughts

-All you need to to is using the `Get-ConfigValue -FromKey '<example key>'` in your functions to get any value defined in you config file.
+All you need to to is using the `Get-ConfigValue -FromKey '<example key>'` in your functions to get any value defined in your config file.

 As far as I know, that's the simplest way to get your module root and using it with a config file.